Shopify/quilt/gems/quilt_rails/README.md

 `bundle add sewing_kit quilt_rails`

 First, create a Rails project using `dev init`.
-Next, run `bundle exec rake quilt:install`.
-This will install the Node dependencies, provide a basic React app (in TypeScript) and mount the Quilt engine inside of your `config/routes.rb` file.
+Next, run `rails generate quilt:install`.
+This will install the Node dependencies, provide a basic React app (in TypeScript) and mounts the Quilt engine inside of your `config/routes.rb` file.

 ## Manual Installation